Charlene Kaye

-Charlene Kaye (born September 12, 1986) is an American singer-songwriter, comedian and actor, most widely known for her solo work under the name KAYE, for her one-woman comedy show Tiger Daughter: Or, How I Brought My Immigrant Mother Ultimate Shame, and as a former lead vocalist for San Fermin.
+Charlene Kaye (born September 12, 1986) is an American musician, comedian and actor, most known for her viral comedic videos, her solo comedy show Tiger Daughter: Or, How I Brought My Immigrant Mother Ultimate Shame, and her solo music career.

-Career

-Early solo career
+Music

+As Charlene Kaye

+In 2009, Kaye released her first album Things I Will Need in the Past, which she recorded as a student at the University of Michigan.

 In 2011, Kaye released the song "Dress and Tie", a duet with Darren Criss.

 She released her second full-length album Animal Love in 2012.
 It reached #15 on the iTunes pop charts in the week of release and received praise from PopMatters and support from Glamour.
-VH1 called it "at once classic and contemporary, a mix of glam rock and classical music in just the right measures" and The New Yorker described it as "a richly orchestrated pop album".
+The New Yorker described it as "a richly orchestrated pop album".

 In March 2011 and 2013, Kaye played at the SXSW Music Festival in Austin, Texas.

 Miracle Musical: Hawaii: Part II

 Kaye was involved in the Miracle Musical album Hawaii: Part II, the side project of Tally Hall member Joe Hawley, which released on December 12, 2012.

 Kaye wrote and provided vocals for the eighth song in the album Hawaii: Part II.
 Kaye's likeness was also used in the Labyrinth music video released on December 14, 2014.